-Allows selection of CPU overclocking options to achieve desired CPU internal frequency.
-Select either one of the preset overclocking configuration options:
+Allows selection of CPU/memory overclocking options to achieve desired CPU/ memory internal frequency.
+Select any of the preset overclocking configuration options:

 Manual Allows you to individually set overclocking parameters.
 Auto Loads the standard settings for the system.
+X.M.P.
+Loads the optimal settings for the system.
 CPU Level Up Allows you to select a CPU level, and the related parameters will be adjusted automatically.
+Memory Level Up Allows you to select a memory level, and the related parameters will be adjusted automatically.